-The reality of growing administrative demands makes effective productivity habits for physicians more important than ever.
-Faster isn’t always better when it comes to seeing patients and delivering care.
+The reality of growing administrative demands makes effective productivity habits for physicians more critical than ever.
+Faster isn’t always better when seeing patients and delivering care.
 But when it comes to completing charts and other administrative tasks, efficiency is paramount.

-In 2019 the majority of physicians (74%) report spending over 10 hours per week on paperwork, compared to just 1-4 hours in 2012.
+Today, the average U.S. doctor spends over 15 hours per week on paperwork, compared to just 1-4 hours in 2012.
 A shocking 36% of doctors now spend at least 20 hours per week on paperwork and administration.
-Productivity tips are more relevant to doctors today than ever before.
+These productivity tips are more relevant to doctors today than ever before.

-Here are 5 productivity tips every doctor needs to know.
-Making small changes now could save you hours a week, leading to substantial improvements in your overall success and work-life balance.
+Here are five productivity tips every doctor needs to know.
+Making small changes now could save you hours a week, substantially improving your overall success and work-life balance.

-What approach do you take when you sit down to tackle your EHR in-basket full of progress notes, pre-visit lab results, and refill requests?
-Do you handle these in distracted busts throughout the day, or in a single dreaded session when you finish seeing patients?
-Maybe, like many family doctors, your charting and administrative work carriers over into evening pajama time.
+What approach do you take when you sit down to tackle your EHR in-basket full of progress notes, pre-visit lab results and refill requests?
+Do you handle these in distracted busts throughout the day or in a single dreaded session when you finish seeing patients?
+Like many family doctors, your charting and administrative work may carry over into evening pajama time.

-Whatever approach you take, it’s important to have a plan and write it down.
+Whatever approach you take, it’s essential to have a plan and write it down.

-You might think, “I have a great memory, I don’t need a to-do list.”
-Nevertheless research shows that people are significantly more likely to follow through on something if they write it somewhere.
-Following through means checking it off the to-do list, which means fewer stressful outstanding tasks nagging at your attention day after day, week after week.
+You might think, “I have a great memory; I don’t need a to-do list.”
+Nevertheless, research shows that people are significantly more likely to follow through on something if they write down their plan.

-One reason it’s valuable to write down your administrative tasks is that it helps you prioritize.
+One reason it’s valuable to write down your administrative tasks is because it helps you prioritize.

 While patient care often has a deadline – the patient is waiting in the exam room – notes and paperwork are more flexible.
-As a result we can waste time constantly deciding what to do next or jumping between different tasks.
+As a result, you’re more likely to waste time constantly deciding what to do next or jumping between different tasks.
 Writing a list in order of priority frees up mental energy and increases your productivity.

 - Write down 3-5 things you want to accomplish during the upcoming day.
 Since you will inevitably see patients, keep this focused on your administrative tasks and to-dos.
-You will be tempted to write more than 5 items, but don’t add more to-do items until you’ve completed the first 5.
+You will be tempted to write more than five items, but don’t add more to-do items until you’ve completed the first five.
 Make each item clear and actionable.

 - Prioritize your list with the most important items at the top.

 - Set aside dedicated time in your schedule for paperwork and administrative tasks.
-Begin with the first item and only move on to the second task when you’re done with the first.
+Begin with the first item and only move on to the second task after you finish the first.